qnritumoni/Healthcare-Insurance-Project/README.md

 ## Top 10% flag-BMI & No of children

 These flags is used to analyze Whether higher BMI or more children correlate with higher insurance charges.

+### AH-ha Things:

+The “ah-ha” moment in this project was discovering that lifestyle and demographic factors — particularly smoking status and BMI — have a far greater impact on medical charges than age or number of children.
+This insight shows that preventive health measures and awareness programs targeting high-BMI individuals and smokers could significantly reduce overall insurance costs.

 ### Insights:
 * Most top 10% patients are smokers